-I was a kid collector who rediscovered the hobby in 2016.
-As a finance professional I bring that perspective to collecting.
+Like many others I was a kid collector who rediscovered the hobby in 2016.

 Who AM I and why do This?

 I have a grueling job, a wife and four cats (I married a cat person).
-Some may think it takes a massive ego to create your own web site (it does help).
+Some assume it takes a massive ego to create your own web site (it does help).
 When I started collecting I wish it were easier to find out about the simple things like how to ship your coins or bid in online auctions.
 Most Google searches on these subjects take you to blog sites or message boards where you find 20 different opinions on every topic.
 True, you will find only my opinion on this site but I will offer my experience and reasons why behind the advice so you can judge how sage it is.
-Now that I am a more experienced collector I have other questions and as I get answers I will share.
-I’m fascinated by pricing in the coin market so a lot of content here will focus on that topic.
+As I gain experience I have other questions and as I find answers I will share.
+I’m fascinated by pricing in the coin market so much content will focus on that topic.

-I do not offer myself up as an expert.
+I am not an expert.
 I will readily share my mistakes in the hopes you don’t make the same ones.

-Misinformation abounds in this hobby especially concerning values and pricing.
+Misinformation abounds in numismatics especially concerning values and pricing.
 Many old truisms of the hobby need to be updated for the times.
 “Learn to grade” is one, “join your local coin club” is another.

 I don’t collect coins as an investment.
 Coins are a store of value.
 I enjoy history books and have spent much on them over the years.
 Those books would go for $.50 each in a garage sale.
 Hopefully my coin collection is worth something near what I paid for it and the joy it brings me—well, that is free.

 I own all coins displayed unless noted otherwise.
-My largest collection is Lincoln Wheat cents.
-I also have Texas Commemorative’s, Mercury dimes, Morgan’s and so on.
-Apologies, precious few foreign or gold coins.
+My collection is largely 20th Century U.S. coins and features primarily Lincoln Wheat cents, Texas Commemorative’s, Mercury dimes, Morgan’s and so on.
+Apologies but precious few foreign or gold coins.
 I also collect modern silver proofs.